ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_attributes_processor.md

 - `k8s.node.name`

-This processor can also set custom resource attributes for traces, metrics and logs using the kubernetes labels and kuberentes annotations we have added to the pods and namespaces.
+This processor can also set custom resource attributes for traces, metrics and logs using the kubernetes labels and kubernetes annotations we have added to the pods and namespaces.

 ```yaml